alirezaghasemi78/learning-projects/README.md

 # learning-projects

-Learning Projects
 👋 Welcome to the learning-projects repository!

-This repo is a collection of projects, exercises, and notes covering various topics in Machine Learning.
-The main goal is to deepen my understanding of ML concepts and share my learning journey with others.
+This repository is a personal collection of various topics I am learning, practicing, and exploring.
+The purpose is to document my learning journey and share valuable resources with others interested in technical fields.

 📚 Topics Covered
-Each folder focuses on a specific machine learning concept or algorithm, including:

-.
-Regression

-.
-Classification
+The content here spans several major areas, including:

+Machine Learning

+Intelligent Algorithms

+Control Systems

+Mathematics

+Other related technical subjects

+Each topic includes practical projects, code implementations, theoretical explanations, and personal notes